The Changing Face of Food Manufacturing: What the Next Generation of Workers Want

 • Benchmark your offerings against competitors and adjacent industries

 Campbell Soup Company's talent retention initiative began with a comprehensive workforce assessment that identified specific expectation gaps by location, job role, and employee tenure.
-This targeted approach allowed them to prioritize initiatives with the highest retention impact, achieving a 23% reduction in turnover within 12 months.
+This targeted approach allowed them to prioritise initiatives with the highest retention impact, achieving a 23% reduction in turnover within 12 months.

 2. Communicate Purpose Beyond Profit